 \begin{restatable}{lemma}{innerproduct} Let $\ket{\pi_i}$ be the stationary distribution state of the quantum walk $W_i$ for $i \in [m]$ defined in \eqn{quantum-stationary}.
 For $n \geq 2$, we have $\<\pi_i|\pi_{i+1}\> > 1/3$ for $i \in [m-1]$. \end{restatable}

 This allows $\pi/3$-amplitude amplification to transform the stationary state of one Markov chain to that of the next.
-The total number of iterations of $\pi/3$-amplitude amplification is thus $\tilde{O}(\sqrt{n})$, just as in the classical volume estimation algorithm of~\cite{lovasz2006simulated}.
+The total number of iterations of $\pi/3$-amplitude amplification is thus $\tilde{O}(\sqrt{n})$, which equals to the number of iterations of the classical volume estimation algorithm by~\cite{lovasz2006simulated}.

 \paragraph{\textsf{Middle level} (each telescoping ratio)} In \sec{nondestructive}, we describe how we apply the quantum Chebyshev inequality (\thm{quantum-Chebyshev}) to the Chebyshev cooling schedule.